julakshah/visual-slam/README.md

 Our pipeline can also be compared to the existing pipeline we built off of by running `python third_party/slam.py third_party/test.mp4`.
 Note that the scripts within `third_party/` are not ours, and were taken from the [https://github.com/Akbonline/SLAMPy-Monocular-SLAM-implementation-in-Python?tab=readme-ov-file](SLAMPy-Monocular-SLAM-implementation-in-Python) repository on GitHub, which did not include a license.
 Our changes to these scripts have been minimal and consisted of adding print statements for debugging purposes.

 ## Code Overview

+In this project, we implement visual odometry.
+As a high-level overview, visual odometry aims to use subsequent image frames from a camera to estimate how the camera has moved in space between frames, allowing the trajectory of the camera to be estimated.
+Along with this, a 3D point cloud of recognized keypoints can be assembled by projecting points from each camera frame into the world frame.

+Our own learning goals included understanding the primary components of visual odometry from the ground up; for this reason, we chose to specifically implement certain key parts of the algorithm ourselves, rather than rely on functions already provided by OpenCV that do the same for us.

+The structure of our code is as follows:
+- Extract keypoints and descriptors from an image frame.
+Keypoints are visually identifiable elements of the image (typically corners, for instance) that can be tracked between frames, while descriptors are objects that attempt to uniquely describe a keypoint such that comparison of descriptors can serve as a metric for distinguishing which keypoints between frames are actually the same keypoint in space.
+For our implementation, we use FAST to extract keypoints and BRIEF to generate descriptors, implement both of these algorithms from scratch in C++, and access it from our Python code via Pybind11.
+- Match keypoints between frames by their descriptors.
+The BRIEF descriptor is composed of binary comparisons, and can thus be quickly compared to another BRIEF descriptor via summing a bitstring after an XOR operation, which gets the Hamming distance (number of different bits) to use as an error metric.
+We obtain the two best matches and filter out points that don't clearly have a best match (i.e. the second best match is almost as good.)
+- Compute the camera pose update.
+We first can compute a fundamental matrix describing the mapping between keypoints between frames, account for the camera intrinsic parameters (focal lengths and image centers) to get the essential matrix, and construct a 4x4 transformation matrix via SVD and some other manipulation of the essential matrix.
+The resulting transform consists of a 3x3 rotation matrix and 3x1 translation vector, concatentated into a 4x4 matrix.
+- Triangulate the keypoints in space given the current camera pose (camera pose is our transformation matrix times the previous camera pose).
+If the keypoint is the same as one we recorded for the previous frame, ignore it for drawing --- we don't want to draw it again.
+- Visualize our point cloud of keypoints by drawing them in space together with the camera poses.

+We don't do any sort of map optimization after the fact, as would occur in any full SLAM implementation --- instead, keypoints drawn in the previous frame are constant, as is the previous pose.

 ## Algorithms
 ### FAST
 FAST is an acronym for Features from Accelerated Segment Test.
 First proposed in the paper ____, FAST is designed as a computational efficient keypoint finding algorithm, compared to similar keypoint detection methods.
 This allows for a number of real-time applications, such as SLAM, to be signifigantly more viable.